 How To Make Your Fresh Water Tank Last Longer When Boondocking

 Boondocking (camping for free out in nature) is one of my favorite ways to camp.
 There is so much beautiful free land that you can stay on, often two weeks at a time.

 We also need to plan our cooking, so we don’t have a ton of dishes to do every day.
-It can even be smart to plan your bathroom time as possible, and pee outside when you can, to use less water in the fresh water tank.
+It can even be smart to plan your bathroom time as much as possible.

-Some of them might sound a bit crazy, but we’re doing them for one single reason: to be able to stay out camping and not having to go dump and fill.
-Doing one little water-saving thing might let us stay out for another day, which makes it worth it.
+Some of them might sound a bit crazy, but we’re doing them for one single reason: to be able to stay out camping for two weeks and not having to go dump and fill during that time.

 Now, let’s get to the list.

-Cooking less means fewer dishes, which means less water used.
-And when you do dishes, don’t let the water go to waste, which we’ll talk more about below.
+When you do dishes, don’t let the water go to waste, which we’ll talk more about below.

 All ways to conserve water might sound like obvious ones, but there are several ways to use less fresh water while doing daily chores that you might not have thought about.

 Save the cold water from the shower – You know how when you get into the shower and turn on the water, it takes a couple of seconds for the hot water to go through the pipes and reach the shower head?

 It can be a good idea to save that water to wash your hands with or flush the toilet with.
 It’s water that will go to waste, and if you take a shower every other day, it adds up.

 Keep a bucket or a small container next to your shower and fill it up with the cold water before you step in.